VCTLabs/vct-web/content/pages/about.rst

 About VCT Labs, Inc.
 --------------------

-Vangaurd Computer Technology Labs, Inc. is an Open Source Linux consulting shop with hardware, software, and process expertise, as well as extensive experience in education and training.
+Vanguard Computer Technology Labs, Inc. is an Open Source Linux consulting shop with hardware, software, and process expertise, as well as extensive experience in education and training.
 Staff highlights include several with graduate degrees and active/former Gentoo Linux and OpenEmbedded